Baldwin IV of Jerusalem: Last months, death, and aftermath

 In late 1184, Baldwin was shocked to learn about Guy's massacre of the Bedouin of the royal fief of Darum, who were under royal protection and who provided information about the Egyptians' movements.
-However, the king developed another fever.
-When Baldwin returned to Jerusalem in late 1184 or early 1185, he bestowed regency on Raymond of Tripoli, whom he had never trusted but to whom he could find no better alternative.
+At that time, Baldwin developed another fever.
+When he returned to Jerusalem in late 1184 or early 1185, he bestowed regency on Raymond of Tripoli, whom he had never trusted but to whom he could find no better alternative.
 Baldwin expected to survive the illness, having done so twice before, but within weeks it became apparent that he would not.
-On his deathbed, the king summoned the High Court to appoint a permanent regent for his nephew, Baldwin V, and Raymond was chosen.
+On his deathbed, Baldwin summoned the High Court to appoint a permanent regent for his nephew, Baldwin V, and Raymond was chosen.
 The dying king ordered that homage be rendered to his nephew as king and to Raymond as regent, to be followed by a solemn crown-wearing ceremony at the Church of the Holy Sepulchre.

 Baldwin IV died, attended by his vassals, in March 1185, or before 16 May 1185 at the latest when Baldwin V is recorded as the sole king.
 He was buried in the Church of the Holy Sepulchre, close to his father, King Amalric.
 The young Baldwin V died the next year, and his mother and successor, Sibylla, made Guy king.
-Baldwin IV's realm was destroyed by Saladin following the sultan's decisive victory over Guy at the Horns of Hattin in 1187.
+Saladin destroyed the Kingdom of Jerusalem with his decisive victory over Guy at the Horns of Hattin in 1187.
 Sibylla and her daughters died in 1190, leaving Isabella I as the heir to the defeated kingdom.